 KS1 students have many special events to enjoy during the year.

-In December, students take part in the end-of-year Christmas assembly.
+In December, students take part in Christmas performance.
 Each child gets their glory on the stage.

 In Term 3, we celebrate the unique festival of Nyepi with the class making an Ogoh–ogoh for our school parade.